 – It may help patients for whom pain medications are not suitable.

-In 2003, the World Health Organization (WHO) listed a number of conditions in which acupuncture has been proven effective.
-Some of these include:
+There are a number of conditions in which acupuncture has been proven to be effective including:

-- high and low blood pressure & reducing the risk of stroke
+– high & low blood pressure & reducing the risk of stroke

 – chemotherapy-induced nausea and vomiting